 Matchmaking the Right Candidate with the Right Work Pass

-As evident in the previous section, there are various types of work passes available and MOM’s assessment criteria and emphasis varies accordingly.
 Hence, employers should likewise make a careful analysis and consideration of which pass is the most suitable for the candidate.

-Alternatively, for employers who may not have a foreign individual in mind, but are considering looking for foreign talent, it may be prudent for the employer to include a list of the relevant documentation required by MOM as part of their own interview or assessment process.
-By doing so, employers can potentially cut down on delays when applying for the relevant work pass, as the employer would have all the potential employees’ relevant documentation on hand prior to the application.
+Alternatively, for employers who may not have a foreign individual in mind but are considering looking for foreign talent, it may be prudent for the employer to include a list of the relevant documentation required by MOM as part of their own interview or assessment process.

 Reflecting the Candidate’s True Value to the company